csperlich/DevOpsSummit/README.md

 > use acme-summit
 > db.conferences.insert({"name" : "Acme Global Summit 2016", "address" : "223 Awesome St, Awesome Town, NY 22134, USA", "date":new Date("2015-09-09")});
 ```
+The "name" field must have the exact value, "Acme Global Summit 2016", and the database must be called acme-summit<br><br>
 After creating the configuration file and the conference event:<br>
 Make sure mongodb is running.<br>
 In another terminal, navigate to the project folder and start the server ```$ node server```